Horse Riding In Mongolia: The Heart Of Horse Culture.

 Looking down the valley towards our campsite in the shelter of the trees down below.

-The next day we emerged from the forest out onto the infinite rolling hills of the steppe.
-It was like nothing we have seen before; there are no fences, no buildings, no boundaries, no borders in sight… Just the open hills, and the sound of your horse underneath you.
+By the end of the second day, we emerged from the trees onto the infinite, rolling hills of the steppe.
+The landscape was unlike anything we had ever seen: no fences, no buildings, and no boundaries—just the vast, open horizon and the sound of our horses.

 A birds eye view of my horses ears during our horse trek in Mongolia.